 - Writing & Editing

-I’ll now share some of my favorite tools for each of these stages, along with some tips and tricks on how to make the most of them, and advice on whether they are a good fit for you personally as an author.
+I’ll now share some of my favorite tools for authors at each of these stages, along with some tips and tricks on how to make the most of them, and advice on whether they are a good fit for you personally as an author.

 Evernote is one of the best-known research apps out there.
 It’s famous for its ability to easily collect information from different sources, and share it usefully and seamlessly across devices.
 It also is compatible with Scrivener which makes it an even better choice for authors.